 We also help companies that are considering employee ownership to structure and raise capital to support change of control Employee Ownership Trust transactions, so that vendors get fair value and a path to equity.

-For advice on succession planning, to arrange a free Employee Ownership Trust feasibility analysis for your company, or simply to find out more about Employee Ownership, please get in touch.
+For advice on succession planning, to arrange an Employee Ownership Trust feasibility analysis for your company, or simply to find out more about Employee Ownership, please get in touch.

 Download a fact sheet to find out more about EOTs